Kroma Audio Carmen – part 1

 Listening – CH Precision A1

 These speakers have superb bass.
 They are exceptionally linear and even-handed, much more so than my Wilson WP8’s.
 By comparison, the latter are a little bumpy, in spite of exhaustive room treatment.
-I’m sure that the Wilsons can have a perfectly flat output but perhaps only in a perfect room.
+Maybe, in a perfect room and with enough distance to the listening position, the Wilsons can have a perfectly flat output but not in my room.
 The Kroma’s, however, simply perform sublimely in the same positions as the Wilsons.
 They reach as low as the Wilsons do, but because they are so accurate, they may not give this impression until you play a track with truly deep bass.
 These speakers do not add any heft to create a feeling of fullness, they simply reproduce what is on the recording.
 All the bass notes come out with perfect articulation and equal pressure.
 Regular readers may have noted how I tend to emphasize the importance of bass quality.
 I am admittedly a “Grundton-Mensch”, in other words, I have a preference for the fundamentals of music, more so than for the overtones, although I really couldn’t choose between the two as both are important.
 It is the bass, however, that forms the foundation of the music.
 You can have superb communicative powers in the midrange but if the bass can’t keep up, the combined sound will still be slow and non-realistic.
 It is the bass where the rhythm originates.
 For me, bass needs to be articulate, fast, dynamic and reach deep, too.
 Alas, all too often, depth is achieved at the expense of many other aspects, or vice versa.
 I don’t know how they do it, but the Kroma Carmen simply does it all.

-These speakers are also extremely precise, startlingly dynamic and vibrant and utterly lifelike.
-This is especially evident in the midrange but that area does not stand on its own.
+These speakers are also very dynamic and precise.
+Their precision is especially evident in the midrange but that area does not stand on its own.
 Midrange sounds have their fundamentals in the bass and although I’m sure that the mid/treble driver is something special, it truly is the incredible coherence with which the three drivers operate that makes these speakers’ midrange stand out.
 Regardless of their high precision, the Carmens never sound clean or cool.
-Their enclosure may be resonance-free but they sure sound richly colorful, vibrant and full of life.
+Their enclosure may be resonance-free but this does not lead to a thin or cold sound.
+On the contrary: these speakers ound richly colorful and full of life.

 Piano and vocals sound utterly realistic, even more so than with the Wilsons.
 From the very first notes of any instrument, you instantly suspend your disbelief and succumb to the music.
 This is an aspect that literally everyone who visited picks up on – from ribbon-die-hards to small-speaker convicts to music lovers who have no ties with high end whatsoever.
 All it takes is three piano notes to convince.